THE NEED: COORDINATION OF RESOURCES TO SUPPORT POPULATION HEALTH INITIATIVES AT XAVIER

 One of the ideas that seemed to overlap many departments was something called population health.
 “When I arrived it was my job to advance that vision,” he says.
 “So we engaged in a strategic planning process and one of our pillars that emerged was to become a regional, if not national, leader in the area of population health.”

-To do so, Gore created the Center for Population Health, now being led by former School of Nursing Director Sue Schmidt, which will be housed in the new Health United Building.
+To do so, Gore created the Center for Population Health, now being led by former College of Nursing Director Sue Schmidt, which will be housed in the new Health United Building.